input-output-hk/peras-design/docs/reports/tech-report-1.md

 A `quickcheck-dynamic` model was created for closer and cleaner linkage between code generated by `agda2hs` and Haskell and Rust simulations.
 The model has the following features:

 The "idealized" votes, certificates, blocks, and chains of the QuickCheck model are separated from "realized" ones generated by `agda2hs` and used in the simulations.
 The idealized version ignores some details like signatures and proofs.
-It is possible to remove this separation between ideal and real behavior is fully deterministic (including the bytes of signatures and proofs).
+It is possible to remove this separation between ideal and real if behaviors are fully deterministic (including the bytes of signatures and proofs).
 However, this prototype demonstrates the feasibility of having a slightly more abstract model of a node for use in `Test.QuickCheck.StateModel`.

 The `NodeModel` has sufficient detail to abstractly implement Peras.
 (Ideally, this would be generated directly by `agda2hs`.)
 This instance of `StateModel` uses the executable specification for state transitions and includes generators for actions, constrained by preconditions.